PayPal’s stock price has not performed well this year

 In July 2015, PayPal was spun off from the former parent company eBay (ticker: EBAY) and independently listed on the US stock market.
 Since then, the company’s business has performed very well, and the stock price has risen all the way.
 However, in February 2018, eBay announced that the default payment option of its e-commerce auction platform would be switched from PayPal to the Dutch payment giant Adyen (ticker: ADYYF); the impact was too great, and PayPal is still a platform option until 2023.

 However, eBay is still the top five auction e-commerce companies in the United States, and the demand for payment is huge.
-The loss of this cash cow has really caused a great impact to PayPal.
+The loss of this golden goose has really caused a great impact to PayPal.
 The following is what I have compiled for you.
 In recent years, eBay has accounted for the percentage of PayPal’s transaction volume (TPV):

 |Period||Account for total TPV of PayPal|